jaderigby/segments/README.md

 </div>
 ```

-You can also utilize Segment's web component tags, and write like so:
+Or, you can utilize Segment's web component tags, and write it like so:

 ```
 <segment-item class="thirds">